cristian-5/Spin/Documentation/Variables.md

 type that determines what values can be stored in the variable.
 Stack is a type-safe language, and the compiler guarantees that values stored in variables are always of the appropriate type.
-The value of a variable can be changed through assignment or through use of the `++` and `--` operators.

 A variable doesn't need to be assigned before its value can be obtained because every basic type has a default value.